Cavas Wine Lodge

 Full day Cerro Arenales Trek

-This challenging full-day trek is perfect for adventurous travellers with a good level of fitness, following the trail along the White River Valley to reach Arenales Peak at 3,500m/11,500ft.
+This challenging full-day trek is perfect for adventurous travelers with a good level of fitness, following the trail along the White River Valley to reach Arenales Peak at 3,500m/11,500ft.
 Look out for Andean wildlife as you go.

 Full-Day Aconcagua Trekking